datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .. find-out-more:: How can I list available containers or remove them?

-   The command :command:`datalad containers-list` will list all containers in the current dataset:
+   The command :dlcmd:`containers-list` will list all containers in the current dataset:

    .. runrecord:: _examples/DL-101-133-110